-In addition, the SEC has proposed a rule requiring registrants to include certain climate-related disclosures, including Scope 1, 2 and 3 GHG emissions, climate-related targets and goals, and certain climate-related financial statement metrics, in registration statements and periodic reports.
-The final rule is expected in 2024, and we cannot predict the final form and substance of the rule.
+In addition, in March 2024, the SEC finalized a rule requiring registrants to include certain climate-related disclosures, including Scope 1 and 2 GHG emissions, climate-related targets and goals, and certain climate-related financial statement metrics, in registration statements and periodic reports.
+However, this rule is currently paused pending litigation and is expected to be repealed.
+The timeline for any repeal, if at all, is subject to a number of uncertainties and likely could face legal challenges that would further delay the implementation of any repeal, and we cannot predict the ultimate outcome.
 Similarly, in October 2023, the Governor of California signed the CCDAA and CRFRA into law.
 The CCDAA requires both public and private U.S. companies that are "doing business in California" and that have a total annual revenue of \$1 billion to publicly disclose and verify, on an annual basis, Scope 1, 2 and 3 GHG emissions.
-The CRFRA requires the disclosure of a climate-related financial risk report (in line with the TCFD recommendations or equivalent disclosure requirements under the ISSB climaterelate disclosure standards) every other year for public and private companies that are "doing business in California" and have total annual revenue of at least \$500 million.
+The CRFRA requires the disclosure of a climate-related financial risk report (in line with the TCFD recommendations or equivalent disclosure requirements under the ISSB climate-relate disclosure standards) every other year for public and private companies that are "doing business in California" and have total annual revenue of at least \$500 million.
 Reporting under both laws would begin in 2026.
+These laws are currently subject to legal challenges, but the outcome of such challenge is uncertain at this time.
+Additionally, New York and other jurisdictions are considering adopting similar climate disclosure laws.
 Currently, the ultimate impact of these laws on our business is uncertain.
-The Governor of California has directed further consideration of the implementation deadlines for each of the laws, and there is potential for legal challenges to be filed with respect to the scope of the law, but, absent clarification or revisions to the law, alongside the SEC proposed rule, finalization and implementation may result in additional costs to comply with these disclosure requirements as well as increased costs of and restrictions on access to capital.
-Separately, enhanced climate related disclosure requirements could lead to reputational or other harm with customers, regulators, investors or other stakeholders and could also increase our litigation risks relating to statements alleged to have been made by us or others in our industry regarding climate change risks, or in connection with any future disclosures we may make regarding reported emissions, particularly given the inherent uncertainties and estimations with respect to calculating and reporting GHG emissions.
-Separately, the SEC has also from time to time applied additional scrutiny to existing climate-change related disclosures in public filings, increasing the potential for enforcement if the SEC were to allege an issuer's existing climate disclosures misleading or deficient.
+The Governor of California has directed further consideration of the implementation deadlines for each of the laws, and there is potential for legal challenges to be filed with respect to the scope of the law, but, absent clarification or revisions to the law, alongside the SEC final rule, if implemented, may result in additional costs to comply with these disclosure requirements as well as increased costs of and restrictions on access to capital.
+Separately, enhanced climate related disclosure requirements could lead to reputational or other harm with customers, regulators, investors or other stakeholders and could also increase our litigation risks relating to statements alleged to have been made by us or others in our industry regarding climate risks, or in connection with any future disclosures we may make regarding reported emissions, particularly given the inherent uncertainties and estimations with respect to calculating and reporting GHG emissions.
+Separately, the SEC has also from time to time applied additional scrutiny to existing climate-change related disclosures in public filings, and there is the potential for enforcement if the SEC were to allege an issuer's existing climate disclosures misleading or deficient.

-The adoption and implementation of new or more stringent international, federal or state legislation, regulations or other regulatory initiatives related to climate change or GHG emissions from oil and natural gas facilities could result in increased costs of compliance or costs of consumption, thereby reducing demand for our products.
-Additionally, political, litigation, and financial risks may result in (i) restriction or cancellation of certain oil and natural gas production activities, (ii) incurrence of obligations for alleged damages resulting from climate change, or (iii) impairment of our ability to continue operating in an economic manner.
+The adoption and implementation of new or more stringent international, federal or state legislation, regulations or other regulatory initiatives related to climate risks or GHG emissions from oil and natural gas facilities could result in increased costs of compliance or costs of consumption, thereby reducing demand for our products.
+Additionally, political, litigation, and financial risks may result in (i) restriction or cancellation of certain oil and natural gas production activities, (ii) incurrence of obligations for alleged damages, or (iii) impairment of our ability to continue operating in an economic manner.
 One or more of these developments could have a material adverse effect on our business, financial condition and results of operation.